 How do I care for my implants or dentures?

 Since implants and implant-supported dentures are permanently fixed, they don’t need to be removed at night—you can simply go about your usual oral hygiene routine.
 Traditional dentures do require more involved care, as they need to be removed at night, cleaned carefully to avoid damaging them, and kept in water or denture solution when they’re not in your mouth so that they don’t dry out.
 These steps are relatively simple, however, and easy to add to your nightly routine.
 Due to continued bone loss in your jaw, traditional dentures also need to be adjusted every year to ensure they continue fitting well and, on average, need to be replaced every five to eight years.
 In contrast, dental implants last a lifetime, though the dentures attached to them may need to be replaced every once in a while due to wear and tear.

 When it comes to upfront costs, implants and implant-supported dentures cost significantly more than traditional dentures.
 A lot of this initial cost is due to the fact that implants require multiple surgical procedures.
 As time goes by, however, maintaining traditional dentures and replacing them every so often adds to their overall cost.
 This doesn’t mean that one is inherently better than the other as far as cost goes, but it’s important to plan for the regular maintenance of traditional dentures before you get them so you aren’t surprised later.
 The rest simply boils down to your budget and your personal preference.

 Implant-supported dentures and traditional dentures each have their own strengths and weaknesses, but they’re both very effective at restoring the health, function, and appearance of your smile.
 Deciding what features you’d prefer and what fits into your budget will help you determine which treatment is right for you.
-If you’d like more details or an estimate on what each of these treatments would likely cost you, feel free to schedule a consultation with Dr. Miedema at any time.
+If you’d like more details or an estimate on what each of these treatments would likely cost you, feel free to schedule a consultation at any time.